jung0522/Jung0522/README.md

 ## 🌱 I'm currently learning

-- Topic 1 MCP Server
+- Topic 1 front-end for full-stack
 - Topic 2 LLM

 ## 📫 How to reach me